Indian Polity / Making of the Constitution

 makers of the Constitution envisaged this and kept the Judiciary completely independent of both Executive and the Legislature.
 Independence of

-Judiciary is one of the main features of Indian Constitution.
+Judiciary is one of the basic features of Indian Constitution.

 Ours is a an Integrated Judiciary as we have single hierarchy of